 History of Chena Hot Springs

-Chena Hot Springs Resort celebrated its 100 year anniversary in August, 2005.
-It was discovered by two gold mining brothers Robert and Thomas Swan who learned that a U.S. Geological Survey crew, in 1904, had seen steam rising from a valley somewhere on the upper Chena River.
+Chena Hot Springs Resort celebrated its 100 year anniversary on August 5, 2005.
+It was discovered on August 5, 1905 by two gold mining brothers Robert and Thomas Swan who learned that a U.S. Geological Survey crew, in 1904, had seen steam rising from a valley somewhere on the upper Chena River.
 The surveyors concluded that it had to be from a hot springs but did not investigate further.

 In the summer of 1905, Robert Swan, looking for a place where he could ease the pain of rheumatism, set out in a boat loaded with supplies with his brother Thomas, in search of the hot springs.

 Over one month after leaving Fairbanks they arrived at the North Fork of the Chena and traveled up that tributary to the mouth of Monument Creek.
 They ascended Monument Creek a short way, and found the hot springs on August 5, 1905.